 Aside from these basics, small business owners have to unify design elements and arrange them in a visually pleasing way.
 Here are a few additional considerations for website design:

 Typography, or the style and arrangement of typefaces or fonts, conveys the personality of your company.
 For example, a small, creative graphic design company would probably choose a different set of fonts than an accounting firm or a Fortune 500 company.
 Google Fonts has a nice gallery to pick the combination that works best for your site.
 You can also conduct a Google search for font combinations to learn how top designers mix and match fonts.
-Remember to choose fonts that are legible and not overly stylized, and use a maximum of 2 or 3 in total.
+Remember to choose fonts that are legible and not overly stylized, and use a maximum of two or three in total.

 A customer’s first impression of your website determines whether they stay or go.
 In fact, customers decide in as little as 1/20 of a second whether to keep browsing or click away.
 For your first small business website, you should probably choose a simple layout and a small number of pages.
 You can always expand on your core design later as your small business grows.